- Home

 The primary function of the Greenwood Village Animal Control/Code Enforcement Unit is to enforce the City's wildlife and domestic animal regulations and parking violations.
 The Unit works closely with the Greenwood Village Neighborhood Services Officer to also seek compliance with zoning and nuisance violations.

-For non-emergency requests, you can email Animal Control/Code Enforcement.
+For non-emergency requests, you can submit a Report a Concern for Animal Control concerns.

-Lost or Found pets can also be reported to The Denver Dumb Friends League at 303-751-5772 or the Humane Society of the South Platte Valley at 303-703-2938 to ensure greater success in locating or returning pets.
+Lost or Found pets can also be reported to Humane Colorado at 303-751-5772 or the Humane Society of the South Platte Valley at 303-703-2938 to ensure greater success in locating or returning pets.
+Nextdoor.com is also a helpful place to post reports of lost pets.

 There are no restrictions on dog breeds within the City of Greenwood Village.